NachiketJoy/SIT730/Task 1.1P/README.md

 ## Code Structure

 ### `setup()`
-This function defines the porch LED pin and hallway LED pin as outputs and configures the button pin as `INPUT_PULLUP`.
+This function defines both the porch and hallway LED pins as outputs and configures the button pin as `INPUT_PULLUP`.

 ### `loop()`
 Detects the button press and calls the update functions continuously.